-- To provide Developers with clear guidelines regarding the engineering requirements of Council. - To ensure that new and upgraded Infrastructure is of consistent standard across the municipalities. - To ensure that the works are designed such that they will fulfil the purpose for which they are intended. - To ensure that minimum design standards are achieved and works meet Councils' legislative obligations. - To ensure that community amenity will be improved through development. - To ensure that environmental, public and employee risk during and after development is considered. - To ensure that maintenance requirements are considered at the planning and design stages. - To ensure all relevant statutory authorities/stakeholders have been consulted and their requirements considered. - To ensure continuity in township / local character, where desired by Council.
+- To provide Developers with clear guidelines regarding the engineering requirements of Council. - To ensure that new and upgraded Infrastructure is of consistent standard across the municipalities. - To ensure that the works are designed such that they will fulfil the purpose for which they are intended. - To ensure that minimum design standards are achieved and works meet Councils' legislative obligations. - To ensure that community amenity will be improved through development. - To ensure that environmental, public and employee risk during and after development is considered. - To ensure that maintenance requirements are considered at the planning and design stages. - To ensure all relevant statutory authorities/stakeholders have been consulted and their requirements for vehicle access considered - To ensure continuity in township / local character, where desired by Council. - To ensure that ongoing maintenance liabilities are considered at planning and design stages.